Schools Sports Federation of Hong Kong, China

 The Schools Sports Federation of Hong Kong, China (HKSSF, 中國香港學界體育聯會) is a non-profit schools sports organisation based in Hong Kong.
-Formed in 1 September 1997, it is the sports governing body of different major school sports events, organising local secondary and primary schools inter-school, inter-area competitions.
+Formed on 1 September 1997, it is the sports governing body of different major school sports events, organising local secondary and primary schools inter-school, inter-area competitions.
 As well as other "Jing-ying" (精英, elite), inter-port, overseas and international school sports competitions.

 The organisation also established and owned the Hong Kong Schools Sports Federation football team, which is formed by students from Hong Kong secondary schools.

 From 2015 to 2018, Hong Kong Schools Sports Federation organised the "Nike All Hong Kong Schools Jing Ying Basketball Tournament".